 Pull the pin from the nozzle, aim the extinguisher, spray, and sweep side to side.
 It’s an acronym known as P.A.S.S. and is the United States Department of Labor’s standard for putting out a fire.

 Want to see it in action?
 Check out this link from the Oklahoma City Fire Department for another explanation of how to use an extinguisher.

 Not quite as easy, but the principle remains the same—another video demonstration recorded by a car fire in the wild.

 Notice that the extinguisher operator calmly sprays the extinguisher and does not panic or spray wildly.
 Emergency services arrived minutes after the video.

 Maintaining Your Car Fire Extinguisher

 I’d recommend an additional once-a-month inspection of your extinguishers, in the car or at home.
-Just a quick once-over to ensure it is still filled, that the the pin is intact, and that it is not showing signs of wear or damage.
+Just a quick once-over to ensure it is still filled, that the pin is intact, and not showing signs of wear or damage.

 Always refill or replace your extinguisher after it’s been used once to ensure safe, continued operation.